moacode/craft-commerce-xero/README.md

 ### Rounding
 Due to how different systems calculate rounding if for whatever reason the order total is different to what Xero calculates, an additional line item to account for rounding is added in Xero.
 Please ensure you have this account code selected under settings.

+### Multi environment settings
+If you require different settings per environment the plugin ships with an example config file `xero-config.php` which should be copied into your config folder and renamed to `xero.php`.
+Once this is in place you r can define all the plugins settings for each environment.
+Note if this file exists all settings will then be read from this file instead of whats in Craft.

 > More detailed documentation to coming soon.

 ## Feature requests 🙏